Common Kikuyu Invading Buffalo

 If your Buffalo lawn isn't looking quite as it should, and you're noticing that some parts of the lawn are outgrowing other areas, then it may be time to take a closer look into your lawn to discover exactly what is happening.

-Because your beautiful Buffalo lawn may actually now be mainly Kikuyu!!!
+Because your beautiful Buffalo lawn may actually now be becomiing Kikuyu.

-Most Kikuyu invasions into other lawns and into the open environment is due to the very fine grass seed that Kikuyu produces.
-This seed easily blows around in the wind across roads, and is spread by pets in their fur, by water and rains, and by birds that eat and then spread the seed, and easily takes a foothold in many other surrounding areas, including home lawns and the natural environment.
+Most Kikuyu invasions into other lawns is due to the very fine grass seed that Kikuyu produces.
+This seed easily becomes mobile and is spread by pets in their fur, by water and rains, and by birds that eat and then spread the seed, and easily takes a foothold in many other surrounding areas, including in other home lawns.

-The highly aggressive nature, and very fast growing speed of Kikuyu also allows this grass to establish extremely quickly once it does take hold into surrounding areas.
+The vigorous growing nature of Kikuyu also allows this grass to establish very quickly once it does take hold into surrounding areas, including in Buffalo lawns.

-The most usual source of these Kikuyu invasions are from Council lands such as parks and ovals where many councils are still using, or still maintain the old style Kikuyu grasses.
-And it's from these large tracts of open land which are growing old Kikuyu which then send out seeds into surrounding lawns.
+The most usual source of these Kikuyu invasions into Buffalo lawns are from Council lands such as parks and ovals where many councils are still using, or still maintain the old style common Kikuyu grasses.
+And it's from these large tracts of open land which are growing common Kikuyu which can then send out seeds into surrounding lawns.

 Male Sterile Kikuyu most often produces no viable seed whatsoever, so therefore even when the grass does produce seed, and even when it does spread - it cannot establish either in surrounding lawns or within the open environment.

-For most people, we simply do not monitor our lawns so closely that we ever begin noticing every little detail which is happening within our lawns, and this is true when another grass begins invading our home lawn.
+For most people, we simply do not monitor our lawns so closely that we ever begin noticing every little detail which is happening within our lawns, and this is true when another grass begins encroaching into our home lawn.